martin-skuthan/travel-app-rest-api/README.md

     -type of travel attraction is an enum value and must complies with one of the following : CASTLE/NATIONAL_PARK(so far).<br>
     -max. no. of stars is 5.

-* **Updating travel attraction(PUT method)** - Application allows users to update record from databae according to provided id.
+* **Updating travel attraction(PUT method)** - Application allows users to update record from database according to provided id.

   * Instruction:<br>
   **Endpoint:** http://localhost:8080/api/attractions/id <br>